 gamedata/levels/palettes/palette_creatures.bin is an unused level presumably put together to test the different types of NPCs LittleBigPlanet would have throughout development.
 The level .bin file only loads in LittleBigPlanet 3, which internally removes some of the error-checking when loading levels.
 In LittleBigPlanet, the level fails to load, and if it's forced to load, it simply freezes.
 Despite only loading in LittleBigPlanet 3, the level only exists in the first, launch disk copy of LittleBigPlanet and does not exist in the Game of the Year Edition, nor the PlayStation Network Digital version.

 Upon loading the level, the only visible object is the Walker (seen below).
 The rest of the level was not given any form of material data, and can be replaced with Cardboard or any other material in the user's Popit by using the Material Changer.

 Upon replacing the rest of the level with Cardboard, we can see some developer messages written in Material, "Socket," "New," "Old," and "Ant."
 "Socket" is referring to the Walker object below it, which cannot be tweaked (it sends the user to the Pod) and does not move.
 "New" is supposed to be the final version of Sackboy and explains why he spawns directly under the "New".
 "Old" has an X and a small, round object below it almost resembling a torso and a head.
 And below "Ant" is a giant ant-like creature.

-In the LittleBigPlanet 3 Alpha, enabling the "Graphics/Draw Parenting" feature shows that the Ant is a parented object, and when the game is unpaused, the Ant's limbs stay attached to it, and its antennae wiggle back and forth.
+In debug builds of LittleBigPlanet 3, enabling the "Graphics/Draw Parenting" feature shows that the Ant is a parented object.
+When the game is unpaused, the Ant's limbs stay attached to it, and its antennae wiggle back and forth.
 Though it is a materialized object, it also contains code similar to Sackboy, located in gamedata/scratch/ant.cha.